o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-adding-aws-resources-adding-support-for-new-aws-and-custom-types.md

   &ALYlong;. '
 title: 'Adding Support for New &AWS;:: and Custom:: Types'
 ---
-# Adding Support for New AWS:: and Custom:: Types<a name="cloud-canvas-cgf-adding-aws-resources-adding-support-for-new-aws-and-custom-types"></a>
+# Adding Support for New AWS:: and Custom:: Types {#cloud-canvas-cgf-adding-aws-resources-adding-support-for-new-aws-and-custom-types}

 The steps to create a `Custom::` type and an `AWS::` type are almost identical\.
 The main difference is that a custom type must execute a Lambda function when an instance of the type is created, updated or deleted\.
 A custom type must therefore supply values for `LambdaConfiguration` \(optionally for `LambdaTimeout`\) and for `HandlerFunction`\.
 An AWS type needs to call a Lambda function only if it cannot supply its ARN from simple string substitution of the values in the `ArnFormat` field\.
 Therefore, for most AWS types, you can omit the `LambdaConfiguration`, `LambdaTimeout`, and `HandlerFunction` fields from the template entirely\.